Fall Registration Deadline: November 4, 2022

 When you log into MyAP, you will see the following:

-Can I submit payment for all my exams at once?
+Can I submit payment for all my Fall and Spring courses’ exams at once?

-Yes, a student can submit payment for all the exams they intend to take before November 1.
-Once the November 1 deadline has passed, payment submission without penalty will be possible only for exams that correspond to courses with an October/November/January start date.
+Yes, a student can submit payment for all the exams they intend to take in May 2023 in October but it is not recommended in case of schedule changes.
+Once the deadline has passed, payment submission without penalty will be possible only for exams that correspond to courses with an October/November/January start date.

-Students will not be to complete the Join Code step for an exam or a course until that course has commenced.
+Students will not be to complete the Join Code and Activation step for a course/exam until that course has commenced.

 What if I can’t log into my College Board profile or can’t remember if I have one?